 Singapore is a tiny city-state situated at the southern tip of the Malay Peninsula.
 The government system is a parliamentary republic.
 Residents of Singapore enjoy a comfortable lifestyle with excellent public services, such as transit, healthcare and education.
 However, this has lead to a higher cost of living in recent years.
 Criminal penalties in Singapore are also strictly enforced, with many bylaws levying large fines.
 You can even get in trouble for chewing gum in Singapore.

-Dinning in Singapore
+Dining in Singapore

 Singapore cuisine is diverse and contains elements derived from Malays, Chinese, Indonesian, Indian and Portuguese, as a result of its large immigrant population.
-Singapore dishes such as Hainanese chicken with rice, Laska, chili crab and Bak kut teh (pork rib soup made with a variety of Chinese herbs and spices) are internationally known.
+Singapore dishes such as Hainanese chicken with rice, Laska, chilli crab and Bak kut teh (pork rib soup made with a variety of Chinese herbs and spices) are internationally known.
 They are also served as a significant cultural attraction for expats and tourists coming to Singapore.
 Seafood dishes are also very popular here: fish, squid, stingray, crab, lobster, clams and oysters are usually served with pepper sauce.

 In Singapore, you can enjoy a wide variety of tropical fruits.
 The most famous of all is the durian, known as “King of Fruits”.
 Also, desserts, drinks and beverages come in a variety of flavours, usually containing fruit.